 specific to each woman that addresses all her needs and based on the pathways to offending.
 We provide one-to-one counselling, mentoring and group-work programs focusing on mental health and well-being, domestic abuse and other forms of abuse, problematic substance use issues, children and families, employability and finances, building networks, empowering women to access support for their needs and break the cycle of re-offending.

-accessing local authority services for help, such as children’s services, housing, acute or mental health services, working in a coordinated community response with statutory agencies to provide an improved response to women involved in the criminal justice system.
+accessing local authority services for help, such as children’s services, housing, mental health services.
+We work in a coordinated community response with statutory agencies to provide an improved response to women involved in the criminal justice system.

-aged 15-24, in order to improve engagement and access to support of statutory and other services, for this harder to reach group that have often experience trauma and abuse themselves, following up a decision by the local authority that her client is not in priority need of housing.
+aged 15-24, in order to improve engagement and access to support of statutory and other services, for this harder to reach group that have often experienced trauma and abuse themselves.
+A support worker might follow up a decision by the local authority that her client is not in priority need of housing.
 She may write to the housing department asking for the reasons and underlying the decision and escalating this if those reasons are not forthcoming, contacting social services to share information about the support being provided to her client and help the social worker to reach an informed decision about any intervention with the children.

-in a safe environment where women can address their needs in the way that they want. in addition to our West London centre, this year we opened a news women's centre in North London, as well as providing support from local hubs across 15 boroughs, to enable out advocated to support women in their communities in a safe women-only space
+in a safe environment where women can address their needs in the way that they want.
+In addition to our West London centre and North London centre, this year we opened a new centre in East London, as well as providing support from local hubs across London and the East of England, to support women in their communities in a safe women-only space.

 for women involved in the criminal justice system who, often, are or become homeless, in order to improve the response and access to support by statutory services and organisations.